 Image 16 - Native pineapple plant in full sunlight – Chapada dos Veadeiros National Park, Goiás.

 What is the difference between the pineapple in images 13 and 14 and the pineapples in images 15 and 16?
 The pineapples in images 13 and 14 occur at few meters from the plants in images 15 and 16.
-There is a noticeable difference when we are in the field: the pineapples in images 13 and 14 are protected by the canopy of trees, while the plants in images 15 and 16 are in full sun.
-In this population all the plants that we find in full sun, around 5 plants were stunted (grew little) and the older leaves were dry, while the plants in the forest (hundreds of them) were much larger and with bright green leaves (Image 17).
+There is a noticeable difference when we are in the field: the pineapples in images 13 and 14 are protected by a canopy of trees, while the plants in images 15 and 16 are in full sun.
+In this population all of the plants that we found in full sun, around 5 plants, were stunted (grew little) and the older leaves were dry, while the plants in the forest (hundreds of them) were much larger and with bright green leaves (Image 17).

 Image 17 - Pineapple under the canopy of a riparian forest.

-The images from 18 to 20 were obtained by placing the lens of the camera pointing to the sky, from the eye of the more vigorous pineapples and with fruits, i.e., what pineapple plants "See" when they look to the sky.
+The images from 18 to 20 were obtained by placing the lens of the camera pointing to the sky, from the eye of the more vigorous pineapples which had fruits, i.e., what pineapple plants "see" when they look to the sky.

 Image 18 - A view of the sky from the pineapple's point of view.